Wise vs international bank transfer 🇬🇧: Which one is cheaper? [2026 Comparison]

 Estimated to arrive within in seconds

-Wise vs international money transfer: is it safe?
+Wise vs international money transfer: Is it safe? 🔐

-Wise also employs industry level processes - both manual and automated - to make sure customer funds are kept safe at every stage.
-These include thorough account verification, anti-fraud measures, and holding ample regulatory capital to keep customers’ money safe.
+Wise employs industry level processes - both manual and automated - to make sure customer funds are kept safe at every stage.

-Transparency: watch out for the hidden costs
+Transparency: Watch out for the hidden costs 🔍

 When sending an international payment you'll want to know exactly what the costs involved will be.
 Wise does this by using the mid-market exchange rate and showing processing costs as a separate line.
 No intermediaries are used, so there are no surprises lurking there either.